magneticstain/PrivyPaste/README.md

 ```

 ## Usage
+Once you have the PrivyPaste webapp completely installed, browse to the URL that you have configured and you should see the home page.
+This is where new pastes are submitted, along with other various info.

+To submit a new paste, enter your text into the main textarea, and once you've added all your text, press the "Upload Text" button right above it.
+If all goes well, it should redirect you to your new paste where you can grab the URL for sharing.
+If any errors occur, you will be notified via the error message box at the top of the page (below the information ticker).

+To view a previous uploaded page, simply enter the URL into your browser.
+It will automatically display the text - both in HTML and plaintext format - along with the paste's metadata.

 ## Contributing
 We would love it if you decided to help contribute to PrivyPaste!
 Whether it's by fixing/creating bug reports, suggesting ideas, improving documentation - whatever it is you're good at.